Developer-Mang/react-native/README.md

-# React-native to study alone
+# Study React-native

 ## How to start React-native for window

-1. Need some tools and program
+1. Install some tools and programs
   - Chocolatey
   - Node
   - Python